lovedropbk/calculator/docs/financial-calculator-architecture.md

   - Scenario/audit/exports: golden exports validated; deterministic hashing; audit integrity verified; scenario compare renders correctly.

 13.6 Technology Migration Notes
-- Previous considerations: Earlier architecture iterations considered WinUI 3 for Windows-native implementation and a Windigo-based approach.
-These explorations informed the current architecture but were superseded by the Wails solution.
+- Previous considerations: Earlier architecture iterations considered WinUI 3 for Windows-native implementation, a Windigo-based approach, and Wails v2 with React.
+These explorations informed the current architecture.
-- Current implementation: The Wails v2 framework was selected as the optimal solution, combining native desktop performance with modern web technologies.
+- Current implementation: The Walk framework was selected as the optimal solution for Windows-native desktop development.
-- Rationale for Wails v2 adoption:
+- Rationale for Walk adoption:
-  - Cross-platform capability: Single codebase runs natively on Windows (primary target), macOS, and Linux, enabling future market expansion without rewriting.
-  - Modern web stack: Leverages React ecosystem, TypeScript type safety, and Tailwind CSS for rapid UI development with extensive component libraries and tooling.
+  - True native Windows performance: No web view overhead, direct Windows API calls, optimal resource usage.
+  - Simpler architecture: Eliminates the complexity of web technologies (React, TypeScript, bundlers), reducing maintenance burden.
-  - Direct Go integration: Eliminates IPC overhead through direct bindings between React frontend and Go backend, maintaining sub-300ms calculation performance targets.
+  - Direct Go integration: No IPC, no marshaling, no async complexity - direct function calls maintain sub-300ms calculation performance targets.
-  - Smaller binary size: Wails produces compact executables (typically 10-15MB) compared to Electron alternatives (100MB+), important for distribution in bandwidth-constrained regions.
+  - Smaller binary size: Walk produces very compact executables (typically 5-10MB), important for distribution.
-  - Native OS integration: Access to native file dialogs, system tray, notifications, and OS-specific features while maintaining cross-platform compatibility.
+  - Native Windows integration: Direct access to Windows controls, dialogs, and OS features without abstraction layers.
-  - Developer productivity: Hot reload during development, excellent debugging tools, and familiar web development patterns reduce time-to-market.
-  - Future flexibility: Web-based UI can be easily adapted for future web deployment or mobile apps using React Native, protecting technology investment.
+  - Reduced dependencies: No npm packages, no JavaScript runtime, no web framework updates to manage.
+  - Better debugging: Standard Go debugging tools, no browser DevTools required, simpler stack traces.
+- Migration from Wails to Walk:
+  - The Wails/React UI remains in the repository under /frontend for reference but is not maintained.
+  - Walk UI is the canonical implementation going forward.
+  - All new development should target the Walk UI.
+  - The calculation engines remain unchanged and are shared between both UIs.
 - Implementation approach: The functional requirements, calculation engines, and business logic remain unchanged.
-The Wails framework provides the optimal balance of native performance, modern UI capabilities, and cross-platform support while maintaining direct integration with the existing Go calculation engines.
+The Walk framework provides optimal Windows-native performance and simplified maintenance while maintaining direct integration with the existing Go calculation engines.

 Appendix A: Display formulas for reference
 - Amortizing payment Pmt = r * PV / (1 − (1 + r)^{−n}) where r is periodic nominal rate.